Huyletran999/AWS-WorkLogS/content/1-Worklog/1.1-Week1/_index.md

 * Connect with FCJ members and mentors.
 * Find out what working in an office is like.
 * Install Linux, learn how to properly use Linux.
-* Learn the basics of AWS, console and CLI.
+* Learn the basics of AWS.
 * Complete first and second module.

 ### Tasks to be carried out this week: